 My daughter is a blonde, white girl.
-In high school, she was in the minority, but in college, she is one of many.
-What would the reaction have been if the slurs had been against girls with blonde ponytails and how their presence on is unwanted and unacceptable?
+In the public high school she attended, she was in the minority, but in college, she is one of many.
+What would the reaction have been if the slurs had been against girls with blonde ponytails and about how their presence is unwanted and unacceptable?
 Parents would be up-in-arms for fear of a psycho-stalker on campus.

 I can’t imagine how jarring and disturbing it must be to live in the dorm where the nasty words were scrawled… especially for students of color.
 And my heart hurts for the parents of those students who now have ugly evidence that the supposed safe haven of their child’s university campus harbors the same haters they must face in the rest of the world.

 Racism is inescapable.
 The sin of racism is not relegated to people we don’t know or come in contact with.
 It doesn’t merely exist in instances of violence covered on the nightly news in communities that are not ours.
 It is alive in our schools, our workplaces and even our churches.
 In fact, there are those who claim the same faith we do who use that faith to justify or excuse racist practices and policies.